 2. Control vs too much space

 A controlling husband or a wife who is completely spaced out are both bad for a relationship.
-But when couples fail to find the middle path, disconnection happens.
-And with disconnection, ways to reconnect with a spouse also fall by the wayside.
+But when married couples fail to find a middle path, there’s often a disconnect.
+With disconnect, figuring out how to reconnect with your husband or wife also falls by the wayside.

-When one spouse is a control freak and the other spouse keeps harping on individuality and space and wants more me time issues start in the marriage.
+When one spouse is a control freak and the other keeps harping on individuality and space and wants more “me time”, issues begin to fester in the marriage.
 This can lead to loss of connection in the relationship as resentment builds, or one partner starts feeling stifled.

 3. Money issues